 Since 2001, following the initiative of Agathe Bagnoud, godmother of François-Xavier, FXB has built and renewed water wells in northern Niger with, and to benefit, the Tuareg population.
 In their damaged state, these wells are unusable due to their wooden structure and depth.
 Entry points have to be rebuilt, requiring an upgrade to cement structures that allow for water protection and ensure that water can be transported.

-So far, five wells have been dug; others are on the way.
-These wells vastly improve the living conditions of northern Niger populations in this remote and arid area.
+So far, 16 wells have been dug, and others are on the way.
+They vastly improve the living conditions of northern Niger populations in this remote, arid area.